James Logan High School

 Tiburcio Vasquez Health Center

 The Health Center is open to ANYONE UNDER THE AGE OF 23.
 All services are CONFIDENTIAL!
 Services are FREE to those who qualify.

 Monday thru Friday

 1800 H Street

 Union City, CA 94587

-- The Peers In Action Program is a yearlong peer education elective course that meets daily where students receive 5 elective units.
+The Peers In Action (PIA) Program is a yearlong peer education elective course that meets daily where students receive 5 elective units.
 Any Sophomore, Junior or Senior who has completed the Lifeskills course is eligible to apply.
-The main focus of the class is to conduct health presentations on topics such as abstinence, birth control, STI's, alcohol and drug prevention and healthy relationships.
+The main focus of the class is to conduct health presentations on topics such as abstinence, birth control, STI's, healthy relationships and suicide and depression awareness.
 The presentations are student-designed and are a very effective means of educating youth on the important issues that affect today's teens.
-The Peer Educators are also responsible for educating their classmates on student led topics such as healthy relationships, tobacco, alcohol/drugs, and nutrition, fitness and body image and planning an annual school wide community health fair.
+The class focuses on student led topics such as healthy relationships, alcohol/drugs, LGBTQ rights and body image.
+The class is structured around various group projects and deep discussions, creating a family feeling amongst the peers.
+The Peer Educators are also responsible for planning an annual school wide community health fair.

 Hip-Hop Elements Program (meets Tuesdays and Thursdays after school in Staff Lounge)